 I'm currently a 4rd year PhD student in Electrical Engineering at Rice University, working with Prof. Rich Baraniuk.
 My research lies at the intersection of machine learning and personalized education, where I develop novel machine learning algorithms to automate certain tasks in large-scale personalized education scenarios.
 My recent focus has been variational autoencoders and disentangled representation learning for analysing large educational data sets.
 Previous works include educational text analysis, such as question generation and free response grading.

-During my undergraduate days, I specialized in signal processing, where I worked on a variety of real world signal processing problems involving audio and images, with mentorship of Gary Woods and Richard Baraniuk.
+During my undergraduate days, I specialized in signal processing, where I worked on a variety of real world signal processing problems involving audio and images, with mentorship of Prof. Gary Woods and Prof. Rich Baraniuk.

 German language studies at Goethe-Institute, May - August 2013

 Completed German B1 and B2 level courses